Adopted by the Board of Directors

 Section 1.
 Membership.
 The Board of Directors of this Corporation shall consist of one (1) representative from each member organization.

-Each CMHC shall designate a representative and an alternate: The alternate will be considered the voting member in the absence of the primary representative.
+Each member shall designate a representative and an alternate: The alternate will be considered the voting member in the absence of the primary representative.
 The representative or alternate can be changed by written notification to the Association.

 Section 2.
 Compensation.
 For serving as a member of the Board of Directors, no compensation shall be paid, except that upon prior approval of the Board such member may be entitled to reimbursement for any actual expenses incurred for carrying on his/her duties as such.

 - Regular Meetings.
 The Board of Directors shall hold no fewer than four (4) regular meetings each year to conduct the business of the corporation.
 The time and location of regular meetings shall be determined by the Executive Committeeand communicated in writing to each member of the Board of Directors at least thirty (30) days prior to each meeting.
 Such meetings shall be held at times and locations to encourage maximum participation by governing board representatives.